Why disciplined execution is key to success

 #3 Hunt out the marginal gains

 This results in forward momentum, cadence and rhythm.
-And we all know the powerful force of momentum, it becomes like a tidal wave that just can’t be stopped.
+We all know the powerful force of momentum; it becomes like a tidal wave that can’t stop.

-Other topics in this series ‘5 surefire methods for building a high performing organisation’;
+Other topics in this series are five surefire methods for building a high-performing organisation’:

 #1 A Vision / Purpose to infuse work with purpose and meaning